 Students who have graduated from high school and are entering college for the first time must submit the following:

-• Pay the non-refundable application fee.
+Pay the non-refundable application fee or have it waived.

 Students who previously attended another college or university after graduating from high school (or after their class graduated from high school) are transfer students.